denisw160/homebridge-hlsmartcontrol/README.md

 The plugin is written in Typescript and require at least homebridge v1.0.0.
 It is a fork of the [homebridge example accessory](https://github.com/homebridge/homebridge-examples/tree/master/accessory-example-typescript).
 To build the plugin run the following commands in the main plugin directory (this directory).
+The template for a Homebridge plugin can found in this [repo](https://github.com/homebridge/homebridge-plugin-template).

 Run this command once to install all dependencies required by the plugin: